scottypann18/hhigh-translation-2/README.md

 - RTL languages automatically get proper text direction
 - Font recommendations available for each language
 - Text expansion factors help predict layout changes
+- **Automatic Parser Detection**: The system automatically uses both standard and XML parsers to capture all text in your IDML files, regardless of structure